Turboxray/VCE-YUV-Dump/readme.md

    {Assemble with PCEAS: ver 3.24 or higher}
      pceas -raw vce_dump.asm

    No external lib required for assembling.
 All code is self contained.
    Just PCEAS (win binary included) is required.
+All paths are relative from "main", so assemble from "main" folder.

  Turboxray '21